velerin/ShoppingList/README.md

 # ShoppingList

 # How to use
-1. Run create-user.sql then crate-db.sql in your database.
+1. Run SQL-script.sql
-2. Run bcrypt.sql
-3. Build app
-4. Run it with cmd-line "springboot:run" or "java -jar ShoppingListApp.jar ShoppingListApplication"
+2. Run it with cmd-line "springboot:run" or build app and then "java -jar ShoppingListApp.jar ShoppingListApplication"